 Women In the Bible

 Note: As the author of this position paper I want to state how I came upon the material I am about to write.
-For the many years I have been a Christian I have been bothered by the way in which I saw women being treated in the church.
+For the many years I have been a Christian I have been bothered by the way in which I saw women being treated in man made church organizations.
 Additionally, I have been the recipient of numerous sermons delivered from various pulpits that contained information on what the speaker stated as his/her opinion of what the Bible teaches about women in the church.
 A long time ago I began to keep a file folder of hand written notes on sermons I have heard, documents, books and literature I have read as well as the verbal testimony of others who call themselves Christian and speak out on this issue.
 Many of my notes have lost their point of origin over the years.
 Due to the lack of the original source, anything I have written that might encroach upon any copyright is completely unintentional on my part and I would be happy to remove that content if the original author were to contact me and illustrate that a copyright has been violated.
 I think that the majority of what I write is coming from things I have heard and my own personal study of the Scriptures; however, if I am incorrect about this I am open to readjusting the text of the material if I have violated a copyright.

 It is unfortunate that evil women in the Bible like Jezebel and Athaliah are singled out to show that women are not to be trusted while at the same time Godly women such as Deborah, Phoebe, or Junia are never mentioned.
 The friction between Euodia and Syntyche (Philippians 4:2) has at times been used as evidence that women cannot stand the pressure of ministry, while the place of these two women as Paul’s fellow workers is completely ignored.
 Yet Paul’s words in Philippians 4:3 could not be more complimentary when he described them as “…women which laboured with me in the gospel…” To hold such an unbalanced attitude toward women is similar to concentrating only on John Mark’s failings, rather than his usefulness, or mentioning only the disagreement between Paul and Barnabas and not their ultimate unity.